CredentialEngine/credential-registry-ingest-examples/index.md

   this case, the value is a single URL, but multiple URLs may be specified, separated by commas.
 The Credential Registry Publish Action will download the data from these URLs and publish it to the Registry.
+- URLs are comma-separated.
+A comma `,` is a valid character in the path component of a URL, but if any URLs including commas are desired to be used in the `URLS` environment variable, they must be percent-encoded as `%2C`.
+For example, the URL `https://example.com/path,with,commas` would be written as `https://example.com/path%2Cwith%2Ccommas` in the `URLS` environment variable.
 - Within the Publish step, there are several "inputs" configured.
 The `organization-ctid` input specifies the CTID of the organization publishing the data.
 This is required because the organization must be published to the